primitivorm/latinoc/src/doc/unstable-book/src/language-features/plugin.md

 A plugin is a dynamic library crate with a designated *registrar* function that registers extensions with `rustc`.
 Other crates can load these extensions using the crate attribute `#![plugin(...)]`.
-See the `rustc_driver::plugin` documentation for more about the mechanics of defining and loading a plugin.
+See the `latinoc_driver::plugin` documentation for more about the mechanics of defining and loading a plugin.

 In the vast majority of cases, a plugin should *only* be used through